maor700/panels-layout/defenition.md

 1. row - container with children in flex layout with flex direction of row;
 2. column - container with children in flex layout with flex direction of column;
 3. tabs - container with children which display as tabs. only one tab is active at the same time;
-4. acordion - container displayed his children in acorion mode. direction can be horisontal or vertical;
+4. accordion - container displayed his children in acorion mode. direction can be horisontal or vertical;
 5. content - panel without children and with the actual content;
 6. float - float panel.
 7. window - opened in a new browser window;